rgbkrk/rgbkrk.github.io/_posts/2013-09-24-get-salted.markdown

 title:  "Get Salted"
 date:   2013-09-24
 image: http://i.imgur.com/luCtHqH.png
 description: After starting at Rackspace I picked up Chef to work with the automated deployment folks.
-Chef is Ruby at it's core, which makes it very expressive and easy to work with.
+Chef is Ruby at its core, which makes it very expressive and easy to work with.
 As a Pythonista though...
 categories: [automation, command and control, infrastructure management, configuration management,salt,chef,saltstack, Salt Stack]
 ---

 After starting at [Rackspace](http://www.rackspace.com) I picked up [Chef](http://www.opscode.com/chef/) to work with the automated deployment folks.
-Chef is Ruby at it's core, which makes it very expressive and easy to work with.
+Chef is Ruby at its core, which makes it very expressive and easy to work with.
 As a Pythonista though, [something](http://saltstack.com/) kept pulling at me.

 <img style="display:block; margin-left: auto; margin-right: auto;" src="http://i.imgur.com/luCtHqH.png" alt="Salt Stack" />